kriho/haf/README.md

 ```
 <TextBlock Text="{haf:Localize 'Add from folder'}"/>
 ```
 Dynamically created objects that contain translated texts and persist and must be updated when the selected culture changes.
 This can be achieved using the `LocalizedText`.
 It has multiple constructory that mimic the gettext interface.
-The object is implicetly converted to string and has a `Value` member that can be used in XAML bindings and will update when appropriate.
+The object is implicitly converted to string and has a `Value` member that can be used in XAML bindings and will update when appropriate.
 ```
 theme.Name = new LocalizedText("Dark");
 ```